SFX-WoW/AceGUI-3.0_SFX-Widgets/README.md

 To help translate this add-on, use the [localization system] on WoW Ace.
 Alternatively, you can use the [issue tracker].

-## Support

-If you'd like to support the development of this and other projects, you can use one of the options below.

-- [Donate via PayPal][Donate]
-- [Sponsor on GitHub][Sponsor]

 ## Links

 - [CurseForge][CurseForge]